webplatform/ops/vagrant-workbench/README.md

 That’s because we want to rebuild VMs as quickly as possible and building a salt master takes some time and has many intricate steps.

-The other reason is that we'll use the same script (i.e. [what's in sibling salt-master/ folder][salt-master-init]) that we use in production.

-Once the VM is booted, get in, and launch the initialization process.

 From your host, use Vagrant to get into the VM;

     vagrant ssh